MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 :::image type="content" source="media/spoke/outbound-sec-rules-1.png" alt-text="Screenshot of inbound security rules." lightbox="media/spoke/outbound-sec-rules-1.png":::

-If you click on the rule and scroll to the bottom, you will see more details:
+If you click the rule and scroll to the bottom, you will see more details:

 :::image type="content" source="media/spoke/rule-details.png" alt-text="Screenshot of rule details.":::